hashicorp/terraform-provider-vsphere/website/docs/r/vapp_entity.html.markdown

 ```

 The above would import the vApp entity that governs the behavior of the virtual
-machine with a MOID of vm-123 in the vApp container with the MOID res-456.
+machine with a [managed object ID][docs-about-morefs] of vm-123 in the vApp
+container with the [managed object ID][docs-about-morefs] res-456.